With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 Clay | 20 | 20 | 60 | 40 | 45-55 | 60-100 |

-Recent trials have shown that rates of phosphate of 92 lbs.
-P2O5 per acre or less have not hindered germination if mixed with wheat seed planted with an air seeder.
+Recent trials have shown that 92 pounds P2O5 per acre or less have not hindered germination if mixed with wheat seed planted with an air seeder.
 The amount of K2O that can be applied in contact with the seed using an air seeder is not known at this time.
-If N and K are applied together, rates should be reduced of both nutrients.
+If N and K are applied together, the rates of both nutrients should be reduced.

-Major emphasis in wheat production should be directed to efficient and effective management of nitrogen, phosphate, and potash fertilizers.
+The major emphasis in wheat production should be directed to efficient and effective management of nitrogen, phosphate, and potash fertilizers.
 Sulfur (S) and copper (Cu) can be important in certain situations.
-These special cases are described in the paragraphs that follow.

 Sulfur fertilization can increase wheat yields when the crop is grown on sandy soils.
 Research trials have shown that there is no need to add S to a fertilizer program for increasing grain yield and protein when wheat is grown on fine-textured soils in Minnesota.
 However, it is possible that in some years medium textured soils (loam and silt loam soils) with organic matter levels less than 3.0% may have limited S mineralization and may need small rates of sulfur to maximize yield.
 In these cases, a smaller broadcast rate of 10-15 lbs. of S per acre may be applied on a trial basis.